 What: FACE the Challenge is a virtual race to raise awareness for facial palsy and TMJ disorder.
 1st, 2nd and 3rd place finishers will receive prizes provided by the Center for Facial Recovery, Rockville, Maryland.

 When: The 2nd Annual FACE the Challenge Virtual event will begin on Saturday, September 2, 2017 - Saturday, September 9, 2017.
-Local participants can join us on Saturday, September 9, 2017, 9AM at Rock Creek Park's, Ken-Gar Palisades Park for the conclusion of the FACE the Challenge event!
+Local participants can join us on Sunday, September 10, 2017, 9AM at Col. E. Brooke Lee Middle School, 11800 Monticello Ave., Silver Spring, MD. for the conclusion of the FACE the Challenge event!

 You can set your very own personal goal and complete your race any time during the scheduled race time.
 Participant sponsors are asked to donate a minimum of $1 a mile towards their fundraising goal.
 You can have your friends, family and co-workers sponsor you as you rack up the miles.
 Or, you can have your family and friends register and walk with you!
 We will provide a log to record your steps and your pledges as well as a very cool T-shirt.
 Individual and corporate sponsors will be recognized in the event program, on our website and in the Foundation’s annual report.